-Go light on the “ing” form of verbs
+4. Use the “ing” form of verbs sparingly

 Use the simple present or past form of verbs rather than the “ing” form.
 According to Clark, “ing” can weaken a verb for two reasons.
 First, it adds an additional syllable to the verb and secondly, a series of verbs ending with “ing” begin to sound alike.
 Verbs without “ing” demonstrate their unique distinctive form.

 Weak example: Getting to the company retreat involved hiking, rowing, swimming and carrying a heavy pack.